grafana/grafana/docs/sources/administration/api-keys/index.md

 The service account endpoints generate a machine user for authentication instead of using API keys.
 When you migrate an API key to a service account, a service account will be created with a service account token.

-> **Note:** If you're currently utilizing API keys for authentication, we strongly advise transitioning your integration to the service account authentication method.
-Rest assured, your existing API key will still function as a service account token.
-To find the migrated API key, navigate to the Service Accounts section and select the Service Account Tokens tab.
+> **Note:** If you're currently using API keys for authentication, we strongly recommend to use Grafana Service Accounts instead.
+Rest assured, when migrating to Service Accounts, your existing API keys will continue working as before.
+To find the migrated API keys, navigate to the Service Accounts section and select the Service Account Tokens tab.
 For more information, please refer to the [Grafana service account tokens]({{< relref "../service-accounts/#service-account-tokens" >}}) details.

 ## Ways of migrating API keys to service accounts